StackExchange/StackExchange.Redis/Docs/KeysValues.md

 Hashes
 ---

-Since the field names in hashes do not affect command routing, they are not keys, but can take both text and binary names; thus they are treates as values for the purposes of the API.
+Since the field names in hashes do not affect command routing, they are not keys, but can take both text and binary names; thus they are treated as values for the purposes of the API.

 Channels
 ---